yanghtao/Deeplearning-and-OpenCV-about-of-MoS2/01_Crop_image/crop_image/README.md

 # Introduction

-  Here stores the images with the cropped sizes.
+  Here store the images with the cropped sizes.